Towards Building Multilingual Language Model for Medicine: Discussion

+Third, incorporating rationale for fine-tuning is effective.
 While fine-tuning on MMedBench~(trainset), we observed that, the integration of rationale data with multiple-choice prediction, can enhance performance on specific tasks.
-As shown by Table~\ref{tab:ablation_study}, combining correct answers with their rationales during the supervised fine-tuning phase not only enables LLMs to output rationale sentence, but also results in a noteworthy multiple choice accuracy improvement of 2.33\% for InternLM and 2.42\% for InternLM~2 on the MMedBench~(testset).
-This indicates that the two tasks are strongly correlated and reinforces the significance training on multi-choice prediction and rationale tasks jointly.
+As shown by Table~\ref{tab:ablation_study}, combining correct answers with their rationales during the supervised fine-tuning phase not only enables LLMs to output rationale sentence, but also results in a noteworthy multiple choice accuracy improvement of 2.33\% for InternLM, 2.42\% for InternLM~2 and 4.07\% for Llama\ 3 on the MMedBench~(testset).
+This indicates that the two tasks are strongly correlated and reinforces the significance of training on multi-choice prediction and rationale tasks jointly.